 - Senior year: you will learn how to collaborate with members of the healthcare team, advocate for the needs of patients, and intervene to shape the healthcare environment.
 You will refine the skills required to manage the complex health needs of individuals, groups, and populations.
 The emphasis is on the analysis and synthesis of knowledge to maximize health.

-Your mentorship experience—in the last half of the final year—facilitates this process.
+Your capstone experience—in the last half of the final year—facilitates this process.
 Students assume the role of a professional nurse, under the supervision and guidance of a staff nurse mentor.

 - Community: each class has a faculty advisor, and classmates meet regularly as a group to share clinical experiences

 - International experiences: enroll in an international community health nursing experience

 - Involvement: participate in the UMassD chapter of the National Student Nurse Asociation

 - Nursing Labs & Media Center: gain valuable skills in the college's clinical simulation lab, physical assessment exam rooms, and state-of-the-art media center

 - Scholarships: are available for nursing students, based on academic achievement and financial need